doselect/boto3/docs/source/guide/s3-example-access-permissions.rst

    limitations under the License.

 ##################
-Access permissions
+Access Permissions
 ##################

 This section demonstrates how to manage the access permissions for an S3 bucket or object by using an access control list (ACL).

-Get a bucket access control list
+Get a Bucket Access Control List
 ================================

 The example retrieves the current access control list of an S3 bucket.